The Great British Bake Off series 9: Episode 9: Pâtisserie (Semi-final)

-In the Pâtisserie semifinal signature challenge, the bakers were tasked to make twenty-four dipped Madeleines in two designs and flavours, in 1 1/2 hours.
-For the technical challenge, the bakers tackled Prue Leith's complex recipe for Torta Setteveli, a seven-layered cake containing two light chocolate genoise sponges, hazelnut bavarois, crunchy praline base and a chocolate mousse, topped with a chocolate mirror glaze, to be completed in 3 1/2 hours.
-For the penultimate showstopper challenge, the bakers created a Parisian pâtisserie window containing thirty-six pâtisserie in three types: choux pastry, pate sucree and puff pastry mille-feuille, in five hours.
+In the pâtisserie semifinal signature challenge, the bakers were tasked to make 24 dipped Madeleines, in 2 designs and flavours, in 1 1/2 hours.
+For the technical challenge, the bakers tackled Prue Leith's complex recipe for Torta Setteveli, a 7-layered cake containing 2 light chocolate genoise sponges, hazelnut bavarois, crunchy praline base and a chocolate mousse, topped with a chocolate mirror glaze, to be completed in 3 1/2 hours.
+For the penultimate showstopper challenge, the bakers were tasked to create a Parisian pâtisserie window containing 36 pâtisserie in 3 types: choux pastry, pate sucree and puff pastry mille-feuille, in 5 hours.